mitranim/sqlb/readme.md

 **SQL** **B**uilder: simple SQL query builder.
 Oriented towards text and **writing plain SQL**, simplifying parameters, arguments, query interpolation, query composition, and so on.
 Also provides tools for converting structs into SQL expressions and arguments.

-See the full documentation at https://go.pkg.dev/github.com/mitranim/sqlb.
+See the full documentation at https://pkg.go.dev/github.com/mitranim/sqlb.

 See the sibling library https://github.com/mitranim/gos for scanning SQL rows into structs.

 ## Changelog

+### `0.1.11`

+Added `Ords.Lax`: a boolean that causes `Ords` to skip unknown fields during parsing.

 ### `0.1.10`